Calendar Events

 GP 230

-This bill would permit the classification of individuals based on their biological sex in certain circumstances.
-This codification could lead to policies restricting transgender individuals' access to gender-aligned facilities, sports, or services, and reinforce rigid gender definitions that may also affect cisgender women.
+This bill would permit the classification of individuals based on their biological sex in certain undefined circumstances.
+This legislation would primarily undermine the rights of transgender individuals by allowing for policies that could deny them access to gender-aligned facilities, sports, or services, and reinforces rigid, essentialist definitions of sex that may negatively impact the autonomy and rights of all women.

 Senate